tomsWebConsulting/twcsl/Element/Customer Account Panel/CAPC Account Settings Link/README.md

 * Add the code from file **[capc account settings link.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER **before** the **customer account panel change** code.
-Please see [Add code to code injection][7].
-Read the code for any instructions within.
+Refer to [Add code to code injection][7] for details.

+* Read the code for any instructions within.

 ## Make a Donation